-Our Board has designated three principal standing committees: our Audit Committee, our Compensation Committee and our NCG Committee, each of which has a written charter addressing each such committee's purpose and responsibilities.
+Our Board has designated three principal standing committees: our Audit Committee, our Compensation Committee and our NCG Committee, each of which has a written charter addressing each such committee's purpose and responsibilities and include such duties that the Board may designate, from time to time.
+Our Board, directly or through one or more of its committees, provides oversight on our management's efforts to promote corporate social responsibility and sustainability, including efforts to advance initiatives regarding the environment, diversity, equity and inclusion, human rights, labor, health and safety and other matters.
 Each such committee is composed entirely of independent directors.